richardmussell/richardmussell/README.md

 *    **My Mission:** To bypass high-level abstractions and master the Linux primitives (**Kernel**, **eBPF**) that power high-performance computing.
 *    **The Advantage:** Applying my **Network Engineering** (L2/L3) and **SOC Analyst** experience to secure and optimize the bare-metal layers that AI demands.
-*    **Current Focus:** Transitioning architectures from imperative "Infrastructure as Code" (YAML) to declarative "Infrastructure as Data" to guarantee mathematical stability in production.
+*    **Current Focus:** To guarantee idempotent deployments and eliminate infrastructure drift by adopting strictly-typed configuration management.

 ---